open-web3-stack/guardian/packages/example-guardian/README.md

 ## Collateral Auction Bot for Acala/Karura

 This example uses the `collateral auction` [yaml config file](https://github.com/open-web3-stack/guardian/blob/master/packages/example-guardian/src/collateral-auction-guardian.yml) and task source code [here](https://github.com/open-web3-stack/guardian/tree/master/packages/example-guardian/src/auction).
-It will watch collateral auctions and DEX pools, (DEX is used to liquidate collaterals if the price slippage is acceptable) and bid from the specified account if the price of collater is lower than the price from Price oracle for `MARGIN` coefficient.
+It will watch collateral auctions and DEX pools, (DEX is used to liquidate collaterals if the price slippage is acceptable) and bid from the specified account if the price of collateral is lower than the price from Price oracle for `MARGIN` coefficient.

 Configuration file you can find here:
 [.env.auction](https://github.com/open-web3-stack/guardian/blob/d9b5a2a82f84d4a1909f7ef1d4bb868ddb1105fb/packages/example-guardian/.env.auction)